 Noar Beit Midrash (Grades 7-8)Seeking a serious text-based learning opportunity in your 7th-9th grade years?
 Join us for Noar Beit Midrash, every Tuesday evening parallel to Noar!
 This scholar-led class will focus on in-depth text study and academically intensive discussion and work.
 Students in Noar Beit Midrash will explore a sampling of texts throughout Jewish history – exploring meaningful stories, rituals and values while experiencing the evolution of thought and scholarship throughout Jewish history.

-This year, our 9th graders are exploring what it means to be a Jewish person in the world outside of Temple Sinai, and we are starting right here in Washington, D.C!
+Our 9th graders will explore what it means to be a Jewish person in the world outside of Temple Sinai, and we are starting right here in Washington, D.C!
 9th grade students will meet on Sundays for a combination of learning and site visits.
 We will investigate the history of the Jewish community in Washington, D.C. in order to better understand our current role in the city.
 We will learn about our connection with other faith groups, we will explore how we have been leaders for justice and the role of Jews in the racial tensions that have plagued Washington throughout the city’s history.
-Along with Rabbi Goldstein, who will be the lead teacher, this inaugural cohort will work to understand what it means to be Jewish in the world today through the lens of the city that exists all around us.
+Along with Rabbi Goldstein, who will be the lead teacher, this class will work to understand what it means to be Jewish in the world today through the lens of the city that exists all around us.
 One Sunday each month we will meet off-site and the rest of the time we will meet at Temple Sinai.
-We will also travel together to the NFTY Fall Kallah in order to build our community and better understand modern Jewish teen identity.
+We will also travel together for a retreat in order to build our community and better understand modern Jewish teen identity.

 Confirmation is a program for all tenth graders led by Rabbi Jonathan Roos over the course of the year.
 It is open to all our students, regardless of whether or not they have been attending religious school lately.
 While the material is deep and covers much ground, the purpose of the program is simple: to help our students re-examine main concepts in Judaism to determine their own positions and begin answering the question, “What does Judaism mean to me and how will I engage in Jewish life in my coming college and young adult years and beyond?”
 Our students explore ways to activate their Judaism in their daily life, including attending an intensive, meaningful and fun weekend downtown and on the Hill with the Religious Action Center of Reform Judaism and other congregations from around the country.